 Doorways to Care helps connect seniors with community services after a hospital stay or visit.
 This service supports the success of managing safely in the home and avoiding unnecessary re-admission to hospital or emergency departments.

-program, which provides free transportation to seniors from hospital to home and settling in with a certified Personal Support Worker.
+program which provides free transportation to seniors from hospital to home and settling-in assistance with a certified Personal Support Worker.